developer-zebra/developer-zebra-site/src/ehs/3-0/guide/setup/index.md

 **On ET50/ET55 devices running Android 5.x Lollipop with GMS**, <u>a permanent system UI crash could occur</u> if EHS is uninstalled while in User Mode.
 Before uninstalling EHS, Zebra recommends pushing to the device an EHS configuration file (`enterprisehomescreen.xml`) with the Search app enabled.
 See the [Advanced Settings](../settings) section for configuration file usage.
  -->
 ### Manual Uninstallation
->**`IMPORTANT`**: Device settings configured by EHS such as USB debugging, [System Settings Restricted](../settings#systemsettingsrestricted) (restricting user access to Airplane mode and other settings), disabling apps and recent apps button and so on, DO NOT revert to their former state when EHS is uninstalled. <u>To restore a device to its former state, **all such settings MUST BE REVERSED** prior to the removal of EHS</u>.
+>**`IMPORTANT`**: Device settings configured by EHS such as USB debugging, [System Settings Restricted](../settings#systemsettingsrestricted) (restricting user access to Display and Sound settings, and the "About phone" panel only), disabling apps and recent apps button and so on, DO NOT revert to their former state when EHS is uninstalled. <u>To restore a device to its former state, **all such settings MUST BE REVERSED** prior to the removal of EHS</u>.
 This can be done prior to uninstalling EHS by pushing to the device an `enterprisehomescreen.xml` file properly configured to unrestrict the settings.

 &#49;.
 From the Admin Mode screen, <b>Select Settings</b>:
 <img alt="" style="height:250px" src="app_admin_screen_settings.png"/>